bohdan-s24/new-ycg/README.md

 - Creates properly formatted YouTube chapters ready to copy
 - Simple, user-friendly interface
 - Works with any YouTube video that has captions/subtitles
-- Supports Webshare proxies to avoid IP blocks
+- Supports Decodo proxies to avoid IP blocks
 - **NEW**: Credit-based system with multiple pricing plans
 - **NEW**: User accounts with Google sign-in